Seminole High School (Seminole County, Florida): Athletics

 Sports practiced at the school include baseball, basketball, cheerleading, dance, track and cross country running, football, golf, lacrosse, soccer, softball, swimming and diving, tennis, volleyball, water polo, weightlifting, wrestling, and bowling.

 The Seminole High School Varsity football played in the 6A Florida State Finals on December 20, 2008 winning against Miami Northwestern High School.
-Video of Hail to the Champs Parade sponsored by the City of Sanford.

 As of the 2017–18 school year, the varsity football team plays in the 8A division.

 In the 2020 school year, the school became the state champions for the 8A division.
 The varsity football team won the 8A Florida State Finals against the Osceola Kowboys on December 19, 2020, with a score of 38-10.
 This made them the third high school in Central Florida history (behind Apopka and Bishop Moore) to win more than one football state championship.
 Prior to the finals, the team was undefeated 11-0 (12-0 with the final).

 Seminole High School hosts the Dazzler Dance Team.
 The Dazzlers have earned over 16 National Titles in high kick since 1997, and have numerous other awards in field marching/performing, jazz, contemporary, pom, hip hop, lyrical, and military.